keesiemeijer/php-basics-tutorial/README.md

 ```

 As you can see, the `$my_variable` variable has a value of `I want to learn PHP`.
 See the following note why it has a semicolon (`;`) at the end.

-**Note**: PHP requires instructions to end with a semicolon (`;`) at the end of each statement.
-It will result in errors if you leave it out.
-PHP stops working after errors and we don't like that.

 In PHP a "string" is a series of characters inside single or double quotes.
 With this information we can say "The `$my_variable` variable is/holds/contains a string".
 More about strings later.